-The Trustees' injury assessment has included hundreds of scientific studies.
-They have looked at a variety of Gulf habitats, including deep sea sediments, water column, nearshore, and shoreline habitat; and wildlife such as fish, marine mammals, sea turtles, shellfish, corals, and birds, among others.
+The Trustees' injury assessment includes hundreds of scientific studies.
+We looked at a variety of Gulf habitats, including deep sea sediments, water column, nearshore, and shoreline habitat; and wildlife such as fish, marine mammals, sea turtles, shellfish, corals, and birds.
 Both private and public lands were adversely affected, including critically important national and state wildlife refuges and parks, and national estuarine reserves.
-While most of the data collection efforts have been completed, determining the full extent and duration of impacts continues.
+All of the data collection efforts were completed in 2016 when the gobal settlement was reached.

-Interior has taken a multi-facted look at the impacts of the oil spill on the Kemp's ridley sea turtle.
-The Kemp's ridley work is expected to be particularly helpful because an extensive pre-spill database of Kemp's ridley research provides an important source of baseline information for comparison to post-spill data as part of the NRDA.
+Interior took a multi-facted look at the impacts of the oil spill on the Kemp's ridley sea turtle.
+The Kemp's ridley work was particularly helpful because an extensive pre-spill database of Kemp's ridley research provides an important source of baseline information for comparison to post-spill data as part of the NRDA.